binhetech/CyHunspell/README.md

 ## Non-Python Dependencies

 ### hunspell
-If you don't have hunspell installed the library will download it for you.
+If you don't have hunspell installed the library will download and build it for you.

 If you want to use ubuntu's 1.6 installation use the following before installing: